maudiaz221/Few-shot-image-classifier/README.md

 Distinguishing between weeds and crops

 We are approaching the problem using transfer learning, by finetuning 3 pretrained models for the specific tasks then using ensemble learning techniques to choose the correct prediction.

+Note: Follow instructions in readme.txt to generate the automated process of the image classifier.